Academic-Labbook/alp/README.md

      access)
  - Hides some WordPress branding and news

-## Alpine theme
+## Labbook theme
-ALP is intended to be used with the specially created "Alpine" theme, which supports display of multiple authors, edit summaries, cross-references, etc. provided by ALP.
+ALP is intended to be used with the specially created "Labbook" theme, which supports display of multiple authors, edit summaries, cross-references, etc. provided by ALP.

 Features: